A spending plan is really

 Short-term: Save N40 by the 1st of next month for new shoes.

-Intermediate: Save N10 per week for 25 weeks for a prom outfit.
+Save N10 per week for 25 weeks for a prom outfit.

-Long-term: Save N2,000 for the next four years for a down payment on a new car.
+Long-term: Save N2,000 for the next four years for a

 Setting Goals

-Goals are much easier to achieve if they are “SMART”.
-They should be: Specific, Measureable, Attainable, Realistic, and have a Timeline.
+should be: Specific, Measureable, Attainable, Realistic, and have a Timeline.

 Specific Goal